-River herring (alewife Alosa pseudoharengus and blueback herring Alosa aestivalis) have historically supported valuable fisheries along the Atlantic Coast and served as important components of coastal ecosystems.They are anadromous fish which live much of their lives in the ocean but migrate to freshwater to spawn in the same streams where they were born.
+River herring (alewife, Alosa pseudoharengus, and blueback herring, Alosa aestivalis) have historically supported valuable fisheries along the Atlantic Coast and served as important components of coastal ecosystems.They are anadromous fish, meaning they live much of their lives in the ocean but migrate to freshwater to spawn.
+Herring typically spawn in the same streams where they were born.
 Over the past several decades, however, river herring numbers have declined significantly, leading to closures of fisheries including those in Chesapeake Bay.

 Funded by the National Fish and Wildlife Foundation (NFWF) and the Smithsonian Institution, this project has a long-term goal of documenting and monitoring river herring spawning runs throughout the Chesapeake Bay watershed.
 This is being accomplished in two ways: assessment of presence or absense of herring to determine habitat use in tributaries AND the usage of cutting-edge technology to acquire accurate counts of herring.

 One question we're working to answer is: How far up tributaries are herring traveling to spawn?
 To answer this question, we have been visiting many sites along the Choptank, Deer Creek, Patapsco, Rappahannock, and Pamunkey Rivers to assess presence or absence of river herring.

 We check for presence or absence three ways:

 1) Visually.
 At each site we look for river herring and attempt to catch some in a net in order to determine whether they are Alewife or Blueback Herring.
 We also use a GoPro to record underwater video.